-Localization is a key objective of most high volume retailers today, and even if that is not necessarily their strategy, having the right product that relates to the needs of your most valuable shoppers always in-stock will support sustainable sales performance at the shelf.
+Localization is a key objective of most high-volume retailers today, and even if that’s not necessarily their strategy, having the right product that relates to the needs of your most valuable shoppers always in stock will support sustainable sales performance at the shelf.

-Managing the product mix can be most effectively accomplished with an assortment optimization solution and an accompanying approach that puts customer needs and behavior at the center of your decision making.
-This process goes hand-in-hand with your merchandising efforts to ensure that planning and strategies can be effectively communicated and executed in-store.
+Managing the product mix can be best accomplished with an assortment optimization solution and accompanying approach that puts customer needs and behavior at the center of your decision making.
+This process goes hand in hand with your merchandising efforts to ensure that planning and strategies can be effectively communicated and executed in store.

-Discover tips and hints dedicated to helping you evaluate your assortment optimization and category managment software.
+Discover tips and hints dedicated to helping you evaluate your assortment optimization and category management software.

 Historical approaches primarily focused on the category, not necessarily the shopper

 In the past, assortment decisions were commonly derived via an unstructured business process, using ad-hoc analysis from syndicated sources delivered by data providers such as IRI and Nielsen – and the final product mix was visualized by the resulting planogram.
 This, of course, was the process gap that the category management pioneers like Dr. Brian Harris and The Partnering Group designed in order to bring a more formal structured methodology to during the 1990s.

 Evaluating how to manage the assortment tail was an idea reflected in questions I would receive from customers during the dot-com boom as they began to feel competitive pressures from new online competitors.
 Chris Anderson did a wonderful job explaining this predicament in his 2006 book The Long Tail.
 The common solution at the time was to view assortment related data in a Pareto chart – allowing the visualization of additional volume that each additional SKU would contribute if it were added to the mix.
 This insight was still only directional, as what was missing was a true measure of incrementality, since these analyses didn’t account for the potential effect of transferrable demand as an item entered or exited a category.